Teksta versija

 19) section of subterranean depths of national significance - a district of the Earth's crust specified by the Cabinet in the territory of Latvia or in the exclusive economic zone in which the structure or properties of subterranean depths are or can be of paramount importance to the national economy, defence and other fields;

-20) subterranean depths - a part of the Earth's crust which is located under the soil, inland and sea water up to the depths in which the use thereof is economically and technically possible;
+20) subterranean depths - a part of the Earth's crust which is located under the soil, inland and sea water up to the depths in which the use thereof is technically possible;

 21) use of subterranean depths - geological exploration, extraction of mineral resources and use of the useful properties of subterranean depths;